UM-Bridge/umbridge/clients/README.md

 std::vector<std::vector<double>> outputs = client.Evaluate(input);
 ```

+The output of the model evaluation is a `std::vector<std::vector<double>>` containing the output defined by the model.

-Optionally, configuration options may be passed to the model using a JSON structure.
+Additional configuration options may be passed to the model in a (potentially nested) JSON structure.
+The config options accepted by a particular model can be found in the model's documentation.

 ```
 json config;